In this article:

 Considering how important credit scores are to your overall financial well-being, it's wise to do everything you can to ensure yours are as good as possible.
-Regularly checking your credit report and credit scores is the critical first step.
+Regularly checking your credit report and credit scores are the critical first step.
 When you check your credit score from Experian, you'll see a list of specific factors affecting it.
-Focusing on those factors first is the best way to start improving a credit score.
+Focusing on those factors first is the best way to start improving your credit scores.

 Want to instantly increase your credit score?
 Experian Boost™ will be available in early 2019 and helps by giving you extra credit for the utility and mobile phone bills you're already paying.
 Until now, those payments did not positively impact your score.

 This service will be completely free and can boost your credit score fast by using your own positive payment history.
 It can also help those with poor or limited credit situations.
 Other services such as credit repair may cost you up to thousands and only help remove inaccuracies from your credit report.